Great things to See & Do on The Dartmoor National Park

 There are lots of scenic views, so take a moment on your way around to capture an image as a permanent reminder.

-In the heart of the Dartmoor national park, if you want to experience everything Dartmoor has to offer in a single place, you must visit Postbridge.
+In the heart of the Dartmoor national park, if you want to experience everything Dartmoor has to offer in a single place, you must visit the quaint village of Postbridge.
 This tiny and friendly village offers unfettered access to the scenery of Dartmoors beautiful moorlands and its many granite tors.
 It is perfectly positioned right in the middle of the park, so come here to see the Dartmoor Ponies.
 Because of its remote nature, the village itself feels like time has forgotten it.

 Once you are Postbridge there are so many opportunities and places to explore head to Merrivale to visit Great Staple Tor, Roos Tor or Cox tor or head to Prince's hall or Two bridges hotel, an 18th century Hotel.